14FLORENCE/14FLORENCE/README.md

 - 💞️ I’m looking to collaborate on ...SOFTWARE ENGINEERING
 - 📫 How to reach me ...www.florencesway@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... not good in coding
+- ⚡ Fun fact: ... love fun and coding 🖥

 <!---
 14FLORENCE/14FLORENCE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.